 A pioneering exhibition by an LGBTQA+ artist is coming to Salford, which features a wide range of interesting pieces with a twist.

-One such exhibition is being held in honor of Julian Gray, a trans, queer and disabled artist, under the name Julian Gray: Stories For Us, which features a collection of timelapse pieces and sketches, complimented by two of his comics, a queer Victorian romance titled: The Invalid’s Valet and a Sapphic Medieval Fantasy titled: Witch & Warrior.
+The Lowry gallery is celebrating the work of Julian Gray, a trans, queer and disabled artist, under the name Julian Gray: Stories For Us, which features a collection of timelapse pieces and sketches, complemented by two of his comics, a queer Victorian romance titled The Invalid’s Valet and a Sapphic Medieval Fantasy titled Witch & Warrior.

 “Julian’s moving work platforms central characters who aren’t generally represented in mainstream comic culture, enabling stories to be told through the lens of different voices.
 By bringing Stories For Us into the gallery, we welcome visitors to explore Julian’s fantasy tales and feel inspired to share their own experiences through the medium of comic making.”

-Visitors of the exhibition are invited and encouraged to share and display any of their own finished pieces in a gallery space which will help contribute to the overall narrative to ‘Stories for us’
+Visitors to the exhibition are encouraged to share and display any of their own finished pieces in a gallery space which will help contribute to the overall narrative ‘Stories for us’